SeldonIO/seldon-core/readme.md

 END
 ```

-### Deploy using language wrappers
+#### Deploy your custom model using language wrappers

+For more custom deep learning and machine learning use-cases which have custom dependencies (such as 3rd party libraries, operating system binaries or even external systems), we can use any of the Seldon Core language wrappers.

-Write a class wrapper that exposes the logic of your model, for example in Python we have `Model.py`:
+You only have to write a class wrapper that exposes the logic of your model; for example in Python we have create a file `Model.py`:

 ```python
 import pickle